 My World GIS does not come with all of the data sets required by this lab activity and several of its prerequisite labs.
 (We developed these activities for use with My World GIS's predecessor, "Worldwatcher", which does have the data sets.)
 Hence, we've had to add the necessary data sets to the My World GIS configuration, which means that My World GIS can't be used "out of the box" to carry out this lab.
 (For access to these data sets, see "Resources" below.)

 This lab activity, like several of its prerequisite lab activities, asks students to interpret patterns in the data that they display and analyze.
 Because the data sets are real, they sometimes contain irregularities and missing data.
 It's important to make students aware of these and other limitations of (the) data and take them into account when posing and testing hypotheses about the data.
 (Bad or missing data can sometimes explain observed features in data.)

 An in-class quiz within a week or two asks about the main points made by the lab activity.
 However, in practice we have focused these quizzes on conceptual understanding of subject matter rather than science process.
 There's no reason why quiz questions about science process couldn't be posed, however.

 References and Resources

 We use several global observational data sets that come with software called "Worldwatcher", which is the predecessor to My World GIS.
 (The lab activity originally used Worldwatcher.)
-A single file (called a tar file) containing these supplemental data sets and updated preferences for My World GIS (needed to access the data sets) is available.

 (Contact me at dempsey AT sfsu.edu for instructions about how to install the data sets.)